Welcome to the art of Malcolm Myers...

 Myers was a 1940 graduate of the University of Iowa, with a BFA in Fine Arts, followed by a Master of Arts in Watercolor.
 After a brief stint in the WWII military, he returned to Iowa to work with legendary printmaker Mauricio Lasansky, earning another MFA — this time in Printmaking.

-In the following years he would receive two Guggenheim Fellowships, working in Bill Hayter’s historic Paris studio Aletier 17 alongside Joan Miró, and in Mexico City, where he interacted with Diego Rivera and friend Rufino Tamayo.
-In the the following decades, Myers taught at the U of MN inspiring countless students and fellow artists across the US and Europe.
+In the following years he would receive two Guggenheim Fellowships, working in Bill Hayter’s historic Paris Studio Atelier 17 alongside Joan Miró, and in Mexico City, where he interacted with Diego Rivera and friend Rufino Tamayo.
+In the the following decades, Myers taught at the U of MN inspiring generations of art students and fellow artists across the US and Europe.

 Malcom Myers left behind an incredible number of paintings and prints — a prolific creator in an artistic career spanning more than six decades.
-Much of his art features lively animal characters, jazz music and musicians, and mythical figures, often blending together aspects of the real and fantastic.
+Much of his art features lively animal characters, Jazz, musicians, and mythical figures, often blending together aspects of the real and fantastic.